 A significant proportion of environmental professionals – now in leadership positions or with a portfolio that includes environmental leadership, have developed their career from undergraduate disciplines that focussed on biological sciences, earth sciences or natural resource management.
 Few in their initial training received any training in the relationship between leadership and the natural environment, and many have yet to receive any formal business management training within their organisations.
 Thus whilst the World Economic Forum Global Risks Report (2018) identified:

 - Five environmental & social risks within its top 10 risks likely to influence global business stability (Extreme weather, Natural disasters, Failure of climate-change mitigation and adaptation, Large-scale involuntary migration and Man-made environmental disasters); and that

 - Eight of the Top 10 business risks were attributable to environmental or social factors (Extreme weather events, Natural disasters, Failure of climate-change mitigation and adaptation, Water crises, Food crises, Biodiversity loss and ecosystem collapse, Large-scale involuntary migration, Spread of infectious diseases)

-Few of those tasked with addressing these issues in business, government or society are likely to have achieved significant formal leadership training!
+Few of those tasked with addressing these issues in business, government or society are likely to have attended leadership training courses or have achieved significant formal business management training!

-Today, the challenge for the environmental professions is how Higher Education, Professional Institutes and business in general is encouraged or retrofitted to provide the leaders we will need to safeguard our collective future.
+Today, the challenge for the environmental professions is how Higher Education, Professional Institutes and business in general can be encouraged or retrofitted to provide the Environmental Leaders we will need to safeguard our collective future.

 At Leading Green, our approach to environmental leadership training and consulting encourages our clients to look closely at their own internal leadership strengths.
 Helping them adopt an inquisitive state of mind and a toolkit that supporting them in how they lead organisations.